 Upon petition by the student to the appropriate graduate program coordinator, credit may be given for graduate hours taken at another institution or another Columbia College degree program within the last seven years.
 Petitions must include an official course description from the transferring college catalog and course syllabus to be considered.
 Credit may be transferred from institutions of post-secondary education that carry Columbia College approved accreditation (all regional and some national bodies).
 International institutions that do not have regional accreditation will be evaluated per the Office of the Registrar International credentialing process.
 Petitions for consideration of transfer credit must be made prior to the successful completion of 12 hours of graduate course work at Columbia College.
 A maximum of 9 semester hours of transfer credit, with the grade of B or higher, may be allowed for graduate students.
 In all instances, the culminating experience must be taken at Columbia College.

-Students who are admitted to a graduate program at Columbia College, a student at Columbia College who wishes to take courses at another college or university while pursuing a graduate degree at Columbia College must first obtain written permission for the transfer of these courses from the appropriate graduate program coordinator.
+After being admitted to a graduate program at Columbia College, a student at Columbia College who wishes to take courses at another college or university while pursuing a graduate degree at Columbia College must first obtain written permission for the transfer of these courses from the appropriate graduate program coordinator.

-The Graduate Transfer Credit Request Form is located on the Columbia College’s Office of the Registrar web page under Forms at: www.ccis.edu/offices/Registrar.
+The Graduate Transfer Credit Form is located on the Columbia College’s Office of the Registrar web page under Forms at: www.ccis.edu/offices/Registrar.

-Full admission to a graduate program must be secured before graduate transfer credit will be considered.
+Full admission to the Graduate Studies Program must be secured before graduate transfer credit will be considered.
 Submit official transcripts from the institution that awarded the graduate-level course work to be evaluated for possible transfer credit.
 An official transcript is marked as such and sent directly from the institution attended to the Office of the Registrar.
 A transcript marked official and hand delivered in a sealed envelope of the institution by the applicant will be accepted as official.
 Transcripts marked unofficial or student copy will not be considered official even if delivered in a sealed institution envelope.
 Faxed transcripts are not considered official.
 Credit will not be evaluated for one institution from another institution’s transcript.

 Appeals may be made for an exception to submitting official transcripts/credit documents.
 An appeal must include a statement of why the transcript/credit document is unavailable.